-Dry most loads using the Energy Preferred Automatic Setting (\).
+Dry most loads using the Energy Preferred Automatic Setting ().

-- If the load is drier than you like, select LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using the Timed Dry cycle.
-Select VERY DRY the next time you dry a similar load.
+- If the load is drier than you like, select a setting closer to LESS DRY the next time you dry a similar load. - If the load is not as dry as you like, complete drying using the Timed Dry cycle.
+Select a setting closer to VERY DRY the next time you dry a similar load.